Advanced Assessment Question: Classification

 Next, select the Classify, Match & Order category from the options on the left, then select Classification.

-• Column count and Row count: Type a value into the fields to establish the number of columns and rows for the table (the default is 2 columns and 1 row).
+• The next section is for the columns and rows.
+Determine the number of columns and rows (the default is 2 columns and 1 row).
+Give those columns and rows a title.

-• Group possible responses (Optional): If there are different categories of response options, check this box to add additional groups:
+Group possible responses (Optional): If there are different categories of response options, check this box to add additional groups.
+See the example below:

 Set Correct Answers and Scoring